What is Pro Bono?

 The Pro Bono Program provides students with opportunities to deliver law-related services to community members of limited financial means.
 Students are assisted and supported by Pro Bono Program staff with placements in private and nonprofit law firms, legal aid groups, in-house programs and other organizations, where their pro bono work is performed under appropriate supervision.
 In keeping with the law school's law-in-action tradition, students develop legal and professional skills, gain practical, hands-on experience in real work environments and explore their ethical responsibility to provide pro bono service.

 Students who graduate in 2014 or later and complete a minimum of fifty hours of pro bono services will be inducted into the Pro Bono Society and graduate with pro bono distinction.

 The mission of the Pro Bono Program is to provide students and faculty with opportunities to deliver pro bono services to underrepresented community members of limited financial means.

 The goals of the Pro Bono Program include: providing desperately-needed services to the Dane County community, instilling in students a sense of professional responsibility that includes a lasting commitment to providing pro bono services, helping students learn about representing the underrepresented, providing students with practical experiences and the opportunity to interact with representatives from public interest organizations and law firms, and building a positive identity that strengthens UW Law School's community ties.

 Law-related: To receive recognition for their pro bono work, students at the University of Wisconsin Law School must perform work that is law-related.

-Uncompensated: Students must work in a volunteer capacity and may not receive any compensation for pro bono work counted towards the Pro Bono Program benchmarks.
+Uncompensated: Students must work in a volunteer capacity and may not receive any compensation, including stipends, for pro bono work counted towards the Pro Bono Program benchmarks.